 Trees improve air quality by removing atmospheric carbon dioxide, absorbing pollutants and producing oxygen.
 The average Canadian urban tree is estimated to remove approximately 200 kg of carbon from the environment over an 80 year lifespan.

-According to an Urban Forest Effects Analysis completed in 2007, Kelowna’s current tree canopy is at about 13 per cent, while the recommended tree cover for our area is 20 per cent.
-Other threats to the urban forest such as pine beetle, wildfire or development could further reduce our already comparably low tree cover.
-NeighbourWoods has been designed to help overcome some of these obstacles while providing many benefits including:
+According to an Urban Forest Effects Analysis completed in 2007, Kelowna’s current tree canopy at about 13 per cent, while the recommended tree cover for our area is 20 per cent.
+Other threats to the urban forest such as pine beetle, wildfire or development could further reduce our already low tree cover.
+NeighbourWoods has been designed to help over come some of these obstacles while providing many benefits including: